Do you have a large puddle on your grass? Do you hear constant running water in your house? Chances are you have a water main break.

 Just like a roof, waterlines have a lifespan that can range anywhere from 25-50 years.
 A water main will develop a leak when the there is corrosion in the pipe, poor backfilling around the pipe, or ground freezing and movement.
-Either way your water main needs to be replaced.
+Either way your water main needs to be repaired or replaced.

 - Your water main is shut off at the District connection.

 - Your main shutoff for the house is closed.

 - A temporary line is run from your outside hose to a generous neighbour’s hose and both are turned on.

 - (You need a female-to-female hose connector to complete this task).
 This allows you to still have water during the replacement of your water main.

 - A trench is dug from the District water connection to your house.
 This trench shall be a minimum of 24” deep.

 - A new copper water main (sleeved in utility piping for additional protection) is installed in the trench and connected to the District water connection.
 The line is sleeved through your foundation wall and connected to a new main shutoff and pressure-reducing valve.
 The house pressure is checked and adjusted.